Top 5 Locations for the Best Backcountry Skiing in Washington

 Apres ski amenities are available on site

 Advice for Planning Your Washington Backcountry Ski Trip

 The Pacific Northwest is blessed with a long season spanning from November to June, but peak season to go backcountry skiing in Washington is December to May.
 Locals have been skiing on the Cascades as early as Thanksgiving weekend.
 Snowpack all depends on the often unpredictable weather conditions.
 The snow base tends to build quite early and last until June on our volcanoes.

 Check your forecasts often when skiing in Washington state

-Cascades’ high elevation and exposure to the elements means most areas are prone to avalanches.
+The Cascades’ high elevation and exposure make it one of the best places for rock climbing in Washington, but they also mean that most areas are prone to avalanches.
 The risk varies and depends on the location.
 Avalanche conditions coincide with storm cycles.
 When the range is getting more snow, avalanche danger skyrockets.
 Compared to other areas with the same terrain and conditions, danger tends to decline more rapidly.
 The best days to ski in the backcountry are after storms leaves, when you’ve received a delivery of fresh powder.
 That said, I’m a fan of storm skiing.
 Skiing in a snowglobe is one of my favorite feelings.

 The Cascades delivers deep snow paired with unexpected weather